thirtythreeforty/neolink/README.md

 ### Pause

-To use the pause featrue you will need to adjust your config file as such:
+To use the pause feature you will need to adjust your config file as such:

 ```toml
 bind = "0.0.0.0"